 Updated November 2, 2022.
 Where to shop in Lisbon?
 Here is a guide to 16 of Lisbon’s best malls and shopping options, including shopping centers, outlet malls, galleries, markets, and high streets.
 You will find local and international brands, and something for all budgets.

 Armazéns do Chiado Shopping Mall

 Hours: Weekdays 10 am – 10:30 pm, Weekends and holidays 10 am – 3:30 pm

-This six-story shopping mall is conveniently located in the heart of the old town.
+One of the best and most convenient malls in Lisbon is the six-story Armazéns do Chiado shopping center located in the heart of the old town.